Introduction to MySQL MIN() Function

 Output:

-Example #5 – MIN() function with ORDER BY clause.
+Example #5 – With ORDER BY clause

-This function with ORDER BY clause helps to specify the column with which we can order by the minimum value for every group based on the criteria.
+This function with the ORDER BY clause helps to specify the column with which we can order by the minimum value for every group based on the criteria.

 SELECT SupplierID , MIN(Price) FROM Products